Sanjida Akhter

-Sanjida Akhter (সানজিদা আক্তার; born 20 March 2001) is a Bangladeshi professional footballer who plays as a midfielder for the Bangladesh women's national team.
-She was a member of the AFC U-14 Girls' Regional Championship – South and Central winning Bangladesh U-14 team in Nepal in 2015.
-She played all five matches at the 2017 AFC U-16 Women's Championship qualifiers held in Dhaka.
-She has also played for the Bangladesh women's national futsal team.
+Sanjida Akhter (সানজিদা আক্তার; born 20 March 2001) is a Bangladeshi professional footballer who plays as a midfielder for Jhapa and Bangladesh women's national team.

+Besides, she has also played for the Bangladesh women's futsal team.

 Early years and education

 Sanjida Akter was born on 20 March 2001 in Kalsindur, Dhobaura, Mymensingh district.

-She is currently a undergraduate student of American International University-Bangladesh.
+She is currently an undergraduate student of American International University-Bangladesh.

 Early career

 Sanjida first played in 2011 Bangamata Sheikh Fazilatunnesa Mujib Gold Cup Football Tournament for Kolsindur Govt.
 Primary School.

 Club career

 Bashundhara Kings

 Sanjida joined Bangladesh Women's Football league team Bashundhara Kings in 2019 and made appearances for the club as their starting midfielder during the 2019-20 Bangladesh Women's Football League season.

-East Bengal FC
+East Bengal

-In 2024, she joined the Indian Women's League club East Bengal FC for the season.
+In 2024, she joined the Indian Women's League club East Bengal for the season.

-Thimphu City FC
+Thimphu City

-In 2025, she signed with Bhutan Women's National League club Thimphu City FC.
+In 2025, she signed with Bhutan Women's National League club Thimphu City.
+She scored two goals in two matches for the club.